Utah Family Ski Resorts

 Pampered….. a great word to describe Deer Valley.
 This resort is one that grooms its trails meticulously, has high speed quads going nearly everywhere, and limits the number of skiers on busy days.
 Deer Valley Resort is among the most luxurious resorts in the larger Utah state.
 The staff at the Deer Valley Resort go to great lengths to ensure that you have the best experience while at the resort.
 Most people are of the view that you can never have a bad day while at the Deer Valley Resort thanks to the excellent customer service from the staff.
 The number of visitors to the Deer Valley Resort is so high that the resort often limits the number of tickets sold in a day in order to ensure premium services for the clientele.
 The Deer Valley Resort was voted the best resort near Salt Lake City in terms of best grooming.
 Once you are at the resort, you do not have to worry about anything since the staff has everything figured out.
 The resort is less than 45 minutes form the Salt Lake City International Airport.

-There are several ways of tackling the Deer Valley six mountains that can be problematic for an average skier.
+There are several ways of tackling the Deer Valley six mountains that can be fun for an average skier.
 You can decide to follow the path that the Olympians followed during the 2002 Winter Olympic Games that included freestyle and slalom events.
 We like getting to either of the back mountains and tackling the blue and blue/black terrain.
 The Deer Valley area has the luxurious slope side hotels such as St. Regis and Montage.
-There are also hundreds of condos on the slopes of the mountain that make the skiing experiences in this area unforgettable.
+There are also hundreds of condos on the slopes of the mountain that make the skiing experiences in this area unforgettable, and you can also find many vacation rentals at the resort or just a few minutes away in the Park City village..
 To make you have the best skiing experience while at the Deer Valley Mountain Resort, it is advisable that you plan in advance for your trip and outline the activities you intend to undertake.

 North of the other resort areas, in its own general region, are the resorts of Powder Mountain and Snowbasin.
 They are in a range closer to Ogden and Brigham City, away from the more populated destinations like Park City.
 9 lifts at Powder Mountain service just under 3,000 acres of skiable terrain, and if you want to hire a snowcat you can access another 3,000.
 The beauty of Powder Mountain, though, is how family-friendly it is.
 Smaller and quieter, it leans heavily on the beginner and intermediate terrain, making the entire mountain accessible for many skiers.
 The downside is that you have less nightlife or on-site amenities than a place like Park City.
 Staying in Ogden will give you access to more creature comforts, and is a 30-minute drive away.
 Powder Mountain and Snowbasin are both about 55 minutes from the Salt Lake City airport.
 Powder Mountain is on the Max Pass network.